saar4ever/saar4ever.github.io/_posts/2019-02-21-first-post.md

 comments: true
 ---

-This is my first post, how exciting!
-The purpose of this website is to have a central location for people to check all the Jewish Young Adult Events in the Bay on a single [calendar](/cal/)
+The purpose of this website is to have a central location for people to check and cohost all the Jewish Young Adult Events in the Bay on a single [calendar](/cal/)

 This website was officially created on [Feb 18th, 2019](https://whois.icann.org/en/lookup?name=saarx.com)